 Instead, he preferred to fritter away his days doing anything but painting.
 When pressed by Hanisch on the need to produce art for him to sell, Hitler retorted that he needed to be in the proper mood for artistic creation (Ullrich 41).
 Mutually frustrated with each other, the two men went their separate ways after an acrimonious dispute.
 From that point on, Hitler handled the sale of his own art.
 Among his clients during this period were two Jewish businessmen, Jakob Altenberg and Samuel Morgenstern, Viennese art dealers willing to pay Hitler a decent fee for his work (Ullrich 42).

-Nevertheless, Hitler grew tired of Vienna and decided to move to Munich in May 1913, where he again set up shop as a painter and dealer of his own work.
+Nevertheless, Hitler grew tired of Vienna and moved to Munich in May 1913, where he again set up shop as a painter and dealer of his own work.
 In Munich, he usually finished a painting every two or three days, watercolors mostly, and usually of the city's famous sites like the Theatinerkirche, the Asamkirche, the Hofbräuhaus, the Alter Hof, the Münzhof, the Hofbräuhaus, the Feldherrnhalle, the Frauenkirchethe Altes Rathaus, the Sendlinger Tor, the and the Residenz (Ullrich 46-47).